sebw/blog.wains.be/content/posts/2008/2008-07-23-ssh-local-and-remote-port-forwarding.md

 When to use?
 When you need to access a service on a remote server that is not exposed.

+In this example the remote service runs on port tcp/80.

 ```bash
 home$ ssh user@work.example.org -L 10000:lan-ip-of-remote-server:80
 ```

-SSH exposes a port locally that point to the HTTP service on the remote server:
+SSH exposes a port locally (tcp/10000) that will point to the HTTP service on the remote server, through the SSH tunnel:

 ```bash
 home$ netstat -tunelp | grep 10000
 tcp 0 0 127.0.0.1:10000   0.0.0.0:*   LISTEN   1000   71679   12468/ssh
 ```

-Now we can point our browser to http://localhost:10000 or use curl:
+Now we can point our browser to http://localhost:10000 or use curl, you request goes to your local machine, then through the SSH tunnel to the remote server:

 ```bash
 home$ curl localhost:10000